 Patty Richards asked if this request would put Maple Broadband near their allocation limit and Christine confirmed that it would not.
 She also asked if the marketing costs were reasonable compared to what is paid by other CUDs.
-Holly said this is an emerging area and there may be no examples to compare it to.
+Holly said this is a developing area and there may be no examples to compare it to.
 Holly asked what percentage of a utilities budget is typically for marketing.
-Christine confirmed that it is usually a relatively little portion.
+Patty and Christine confirmed it was relatively little.
 Dan Nelson commented that he felt the cost were reasonable based on his experience.

-Laura Sibilia commented that this sets a high bar to sustain over time.
-Patty Richards added that if all CUDs take this approach it would be an almost \$3 million investment.
+Laura Sibilia commented that this sets a high bar and the Board discussed that if all CUDs take this approach it would be an almost \$3 million investment.